google/flutter-desktop-embedding/testbed/README.md

 as the plugins that are part of this repository.

-If you aren't working on the libraries themselves, this application is unlikely to be useful to you; see the [exmaple](../example/) instead.
+If you aren't working on the libraries themselves, this application is unlikely to be useful to you; see the [example](../example/) instead.

-This follows the same general structure as the exmaple app.
+This follows the same general structure as the example app.
 However, because it is for development use, it depends on scripts from [tools](../tools/) that make it easy to use a local engine, rather than simple calls to `flutter` commands.
 Most projects would have no need for